 You are considering to shave your cat but don't have a firm grasp on the effects of the action?
 If that is so, then this article right here should be of use to you.
 Down below is a comprehensive analysis of the advantages and disadvantages of shaving cats which cover everything you must remember about "shaving cats: pros and cons".
 Generally speaking, it's entirely up to you to make the call whether you could shave your cat or not.
 But with the help of the following information, it's simple to compare potential gains and the inherent risks of shaving.
 After you finish reading, you would be able to come up with a sensible choice.

 Read the article on lion cut for cats for further detailed information!

 Different Cats Have Different Needs

 Before we talk about what happens in the aftermath of a shaving operation, it's worth noting cats from different breeds have different coat characteristics.
-That means there are pets with short fur, long fur, double layer fur and others.
-For most of the time, it's strongly recommended that you avoid shaving cats that have short coats as that cause more harms than goods.
+That means there are pets with short fur, long fur, double layer fur, and others.
+Most of the time, it's strongly recommended that you avoid shaving cats that have short coats as that causes more harm than goods.
 To a cat, hairs play an important role and that is to protect its soft skin from sunlight, abrasive elements, … Moreover, short hair cats are already able to properly regulate the temperature of their body.
 That is why if your cat belongs to a short breed, refrain from shaving it.

 Shaving: Is It Worth It?

-There are numerous debates and discussion related to the "shaving cats: pros and cons" subject but here is the summary.
+There are numerous debates and discussions related to the "shaving cats: pros and cons" subject but here is the summary.